Fazila-Begum/Al-Chronicles-BE/README.md

 ## connecting to mongoDB

     in `server.py` replace uri with the coneection URL <db password > with connection pasword for the user

+## API refrences

+    import `mongoatlas.postman_collection` as collection in postman and test your BE